randogoth/mambler/README.md

 ### Development Notes

-- Run `uv run python -m compileall mambler.py` to ensure the script still compiles.
+- Run `uv run python -m compileall src/mambler` to ensure the package still compiles.
 - The `md2txt` dependency is fetched from GitHub; contribute renderer/parser changes upstream in that project.

 ---